Vini2/phables/docs/faq.md

 ### Q5: Can I run Phables on mixed-microbial communities?

 Phables was originally designed to run on viromic data, but it can also be used to study mixed-microbial communities.
 However, the current implementation of Phables filters any component with at least a single unitig encoding any bacterial single-copy marker gene and hence, prophages might be omitted in the final result.
-Also, [phage-plasmids](https://doi.org/10.1128/mbio.01851-22), elements that are both phages and plasmids, can be identified by Phables as phages.
-Hence, users should perform further downstream analysis to ensure that the predicted genomes are indeed phages.
+Also, some plasmids or [phage-plasmids](https://doi.org/10.1128/mbio.01851-22), can be identified by Phables as phages.
+Hence, users should perform further downstream analysis to ensure that the predicted genomes are actual phages.
+One option is to use a tool such as [PPR-Meta](https://github.com/zhenchengfang/PPR-Meta) to classify the genomes resolved from Phables into phages and plasmids.

 ## Gurobi FAQs